-You can change the password for the internal KMS using the Change Internal KMS Password screen.
-To change the internal KMS password do the following:
+You can change the password for the internal KMS using the Change Internal KMS Password page.

+To change the internal KMS password, follow these steps:

-- 1. Click Clusters in the left navigation tree and click the name of the cluster that has the KMS keystore with password that you want to change. - Click the Keystore tab to open the Edit Keystore Configuration page.
-Click the change password button on the Edit Keystore Configuration page.
-This opens the Change Internal KMS Password page. - 3.
+- 1. Click Clusters in the left navigation tree. - 2.
+Click the name of the cluster that has the KMS keystore with the password that you want to change. - 3.
+Click the Keystore tab.
+The Edit Keystore Configuration page appears. - 4.
+Click Change Password.
+The Change Internal KMS Password page appears. - 5.
 Enter the current password in the first field, then enter the new password in the second field.
-Confirm the new password by entering it again in the third field. - 4.
+Confirm the new password by entering it again in the third field. - 6.
 Click OK when you are done.
+You have successfully changed the internal KMS password.